html2rss/html2rss/README.md

 ### The `selectors`

-You must provide an `items` selector object which contains the CSS selector which returns the items.
+You must provide an `items` selector hash which contains the CSS selector which returns the items.

 To build a